-Students previously dismissed from or denied admission to the Graduate School may not enroll in and reserve courses for graduate credit.
+Students previously dismissed from or denied admission to the Graduate School may not enroll in graduate courses or reserve courses for graduate credit.

 An undergraduate student may not use graduate courses (numbered 5000 and above) to fulfill undergraduate degree requirements.
-However, an undergraduate at The University of Texas at Arlington needing no more than 12 hours in one semester (six semester hours in one summer session) to complete all of the requirements for a bachelor's degree may register for graduate courses for graduate credit under the following conditions:
+However, an undergraduate at The University of Texas at Arlington who needs no more than 12 hours in one semester (six semester hours in one summer session) to complete all the requirements for a bachelor's degree may register for graduate courses for graduate credit if the following conditions are met:

-- 1. All work for undergraduate credit must be completed during that semester or summer session. - Total registration for all work may not exceed 15 semester hours in a semester (or 12 semester hours in the summer sessions). - 3.
-The student must submit to the Graduate Advisor a "Reservation of Courses for Graduate Credit by Undergraduate Students" (available from Graduate Advisors).
-The reservation must be approved by the Graduate Advisor and the Dean of the Graduate School, and the Registrar must certify that the reserved credit is not to apply to the student's undergraduate degree requirements.
-This form must be submitted in accordance with the deadlines printed in the Graduate School Calendars on the inside covers of this catalog. - 4.
-The student must have at least a 3.0 undergraduate GPA to be eligible to enroll in a graduate course and to reserve it for graduate degree credit. - Credit is officially accepted for application to a graduate program only upon achievement of unconditional admission to graduate school.
+- 1. All work for undergraduate credit must be completed during that semester or summer session. - 2.
+Total registration for all work may not exceed 15 semester hours in a semester (or 12 semester hours in the summer sessions). - 3.
+The student must submit to the Graduate Advisor a "Reservation of Courses for Graduate Credit by Undergraduate Students" form (available from Graduate Advisors).
+The reservation must be approved by the Graduate Advisor and the Dean of Graduate Studies, and the Registrar must certify that the reserved credit will not be applied to the student's undergraduate degree requirements.
+This form must be submitted in accordance with deadlines printed in the Graduate School calendars on the inside covers of this catalog. - 4.
+The student must have at least a 3.0 undergraduate GPA to be eligible to enroll in a graduate course and to reserve it for graduate degree credit. - 5.
+Only courses in which the student earns grades of A or B may be applied to a master's degree, but all courses reserved for graduate credit will be calculated in the graduate grade point average. - Credit is officially accepted for application to a graduate program only upon achievement of unconditional admission to graduate school.